 - Total Count/Processed Count/Failed Count and thereby enriching the overall quality of data.

-Note: Some time based on business use case we used to convert row to columns and vice versa as part of transformation & sub transformation.
+Note: Sometimes based on business use cases we used to convert rows to columns and vice versa as part of transformation & sub transformation.

 D. Data Transformation